 In India, the National Food Security Act, a program in which the government distributes grain that it bought from producers to the poor at low price, was enacted in September 2013.
-The purpose of the act is to stabilize the food supply to the poor, and people can buy rice, wheat, and cereals at 3 rupees/kg, 2 rupees/kg, and 1 rupee/kg up to 5 kg every month.
-Under Antyodaya Anna Yojana (a scheme released by the central government on December 25, 2000), of all households, up to 75% in rural areas and up to 50% in urban areas are eligible for this assistance program.
-According to the Indian government, the necessary grain amount under the former distribution program was 56.37 million tons (as of 2012), whereas the amount under current system is 61.43 million tons (as of 2013).
+The act aims to stabilize the food supply to the poor, enabling people to buy rice, wheat, and cereals at 3 rupees/kg, 2 rupees/kg, and 1 rupee/kg, respectively, up to 5 kg every month, and approximately 63% of the total population (approximately 75% in rural areas and 50% in urban areas) is eligible for this measure.
+According to the Indian Government, the necessary grain amount under the former distribution program was 56.37 million tons (as of 2012), whereas the amount under current system is 61.00 million tons.
 Thus, the Domestic Support has increased.